Evaluating College Safety Apps

 Tip submission features are popular within robust campus safety apps.
 This feature provides a platform for your campus community to quickly and discreetly send information to campus security and other departments.
 The submit a tip feature is being used nationwide to supplement ‘See Something, Say Something’ efforts.

-The safety resources feature is core to any campus safety app aiming to be a complete solution.
+The safety resources feature is core to any college safety app aiming to be a complete solution.
 Having this feature is a great way to ensure your community has access to important safety literature when they need it most.
 Recently, we’ve found that the safety resources tool is being utilized instead of the emergency procedures ‘flipbook’.
 Effectively, it’s a way to save your campus money and provide a better tool for your community.

 The safety map feature allows security forces to drop pins that represent important places onto a blank map.
 For example, security often uses this feature to display the location of weather shelters, defibrillators, police stations and local hospitals.